Premium Legal Services without the Boston premium

 Posted in on December 5, 2018

 Typically when entering a commercial lease, the tenant pays to the landlord a security deposit to ensure that the tenant complies with the lease and returns the space in the proper condition.
 Depending on the credit history and specifics of the lease, the commercial lease security deposit can range from one month’s rent to a full year of rent.
-The lease language describes when and how the deposit is returned.
+The lease language describes when and how the security deposit is returned.

-Under MA security deposit law, residential leases are strictly governed and commercial leases are not.
+Under Massachusetts security deposit law, residential leases are strictly governed and commercial leases are not.
 A residential landlord is required to hold security deposits in special bank accounts and return deposits within 30 days of a tenant’s departure unless a written statement of damages is sent in strict statutory compliance.
 Under the residential security deposit law, tenants can claim treble damages and attorneys’ fees if these steps are not followed.
 This statute does not apply to commercial security deposits, and return of commercial security deposits are governed primarily by the terms of the lease.

 Recently, however, the Massachusetts Appeals Court confirmed that a commercial landlord could be liable for treble damages and attorneys’ fees for failing to promptly return a security deposit, despite terms of the lease that prohibited the tenant from collecting punitive or consequential damages.

 The tenant in The Exhibit Source, Inc. vs. Wells Avenue Business Center, LLC, Mass.
 App.
 Ct.
 No. 17-P-1611 (Nov.
-20, 2018) had paid to the landlord a security deposit equal to $15,982 at the start of the lease.
+20, 2018) had paid to the landlord a lease security deposit equal to $15,982 at the start of the lease.
 The lease allowed the tenant twenty days to cure any nonmonetary defaults, and the landlord had not notified the tenant of any issues.
 At the end of the lease, the tenant and landlord walked through the space, and the landlord did not alert the tenant of any damages.
-The tenant repeatedly requested return of the security deposit, and the landlord stated that it was being processed.
+The tenant repeatedly requested return of the security deposit (security deposit refund), and the landlord stated that it was being processed.
 Seven months later, the landlord returned only $1,202 and claimed that the remaining $14,780 had been applied to remedy damages in the condition of the space and would not be returned.